gauravishaandixit/gauravishaandixit/README.md

 ### Hi there,
 ### I am Gaurav Dixit.
-I am currently working as Software Engineer (Android Developer) at Qualcomm.
+I am currently working as Backend Software Engineer at Jupiter Money.
+### I worked at Qualcomm as Android Developer for Location Stack team.

 I completed my postgraduation from IIIT Bangalore in 2021 and graduation from MMMUT in 2019.

 I am skilled in Android Development (Kotlin, Dagger Hilt, Jetpack Compose) and Backend Web Development in microservices using Java and Kotlin.
-I also have handson experience in Angular and React.
+I also have hands-on experience in Angular and React.

 ### My Programming Handles
 [<img align="left" alt="gaurav_dixit | Leetcode" width="22px" src="https://cdn.jsdelivr.net/npm/simple-icons@v3/icons/leetcode.svg" />](https://leetcode.com/gaurav_dixit/)